onewhit/onewhit.github.io/readme.todo.md

 2023-03-14

+- [ ] Change item generator to instead just be attributes (without trying to conjugate).
+Separate feature, attributes could be tied to place, or person, or event, etc.
 - [x] Fix issues with calling global context (like for sidebar) that don't exist anymore
 - [ ] Change character list styling.
 No banded color alternating.
 Instead have each character single color, with white between.
 Same for